redsolver/examdown/README.md

 ```
 $ make -s checkdeps
-getopt from util-linux 2.28.2
+getopt from util-linux 2.35.1
-cmark 0.27.1 - CommonMark converter
+cmark-gfm 0.29.0.gfm.0 - CommonMark with GitHub Flavored Markdown converter
-wkhtmltopdf 0.12.3.2
+wkhtmltopdf 0.12.5
 vendor/github-markdown-css/github-markdown.css
 vendor/MathJax/MathJax.js
 ```

 If the output looks like this, then you have all the dependencies needed.

-If `cmark` is missing, two recipes are provided to help you obtain it:
+If `cmark-gfm` is missing, install it with your favorite package manager, like `pacman`:

 ```
-$ make -s build-cmark
-$ sudo make -s install-cmark
+$ sudo pacman -S cmark-gfm
 ```

+Or get it here: https://github.com/github/cmark-gfm

-If `wkhtmltopdf` is missing, install it with your favorite package manager, like `apt`:
+If `wkhtmltopdf` is missing, install it with your favorite package manager, like `pacman`:

 ```
-$ sudo apt install wkhtmltopdf
+$ sudo pacman -S wkhtmltopdf
 ```

 If the two last ones are missing, just run these two commands: